MagicDuck/grug-far.nvim/README.md

 ### Seeing the full search command
 Sometimes, mostly for debug purposes, it's useful to see the full CLI command that gets executed on search.
-You can toggle that on with the `Toggle Show rg Command` action, and the command will appear as the first thing in the search results area.
+You can toggle that on with the `Toggle Show Command` action, and the command will appear as the first thing in the search results area.

 The command is shell-escaped, so you can copy and execute it in a shell manually if you need to.

 ### Aborting
-If you inadvertently launched a wrong search/sync/replace, you can abort early using the `Abort` action.
+If you inadvertently launched a wrong search/sync/replace or it's taking too long, you can abort early using the `Abort` action.

 ### Swapping search engine
 You can swap search engines with the `Swap Engine` action.
 Currently `ripgrep` (default), `astgrep`, and `astgrep-rules` are supported.
+The list of available engines is configurable if you would like to only include some in the swap cycle.

 `ripgrep` uses the `rg` CLI command to search and replace.
 See [ripgrep docs](https://github.com/BurntSushi/ripgrep) for more information about CLI options and regex syntax.

-`astgrep` and `astgrep-rules` are two different interfaces to the `sg` CLI command. `astgrep` is limited to single [patterns](https://ast-grep.github.io/guide/pattern-syntax.html), with `astgrep run --pattern=<your_search_string>`. `astgrep-rules` takes YAML input to define [rules](https://ast-grep.github.io/guide/rule-config.html), run with `sg scan --inline-rules=<your_rules_yaml>`, which is more verbose but more powerful.
+`astgrep` and `astgrep-rules` are two different interfaces to the `ast-grep` CLI command. `astgrep` is limited to single [patterns](https://ast-grep.github.io/guide/pattern-syntax.html), with `astgrep run --pattern=<your_search_string>`. `astgrep-rules` takes YAML input to define [rules](https://ast-grep.github.io/guide/rule-config.html), run with `sg scan --inline-rules=<your_rules_yaml>`, which is more verbose but more powerful.
 See [ast-grep docs](https://ast-grep.github.io/guide/introduction.html) for more information. grug-far will attempt to pre-populate reasonable YAML boilerplate when selecting the `astgrep-rules` engine.
 If you've been working on a pattern with `astgrep`, then swap engine to `astgrep-rules`, grug-far will include your existing pattern in the rule so you can build on it from there.

 ### Closing
-When you are done, it is recommended to close the buffer with the configured keybinding (see Configuration section above) or just `:bd` in order to save on resources as some search results can be quite beefy in size.
+When you are done, it is recommended to close the buffer with the configured keybinding (`<localleader>c` by default) or just `:bd` in order to save on resources as some search results can be quite beefy in size.
 The advantage of using the `Close` action as opposed to just `:bd` is that it will ask you to confirm if there is a replace/sync in progress, as those would be aborted.

+_Note_: If you open *grug-far* with the `transient = true` option, the buffer will be unlisted and fully deletes itself when not in use (i.e. when window is closed)

 ### 🥪 Cookbook

 #### Launch with the current word under the cursor as the search string